wlockwood/lits/devnotes.md

 What if we identify and rotate faces, *then* crop/resize as necessary just the face?

+Should we store encoded faces somewhere in the IPTC data?
+This would make recovering from a lost/corrupt database very fast.

 # Visualizations
 (Part of WGU's capstone requirements)